localdevices/LiveORC/README.md

 The REST API also allows you to develop your own applications on top of LiveORC.
 For instance, if you wish to build your own web interface around OpenRiverCam for a specific user or with a specific application in mind this is in principle possible!
 The API documentation is also disclosed automatically when you start LiveORC.
 If you are on `localhost:8000`, you can find it by browsing to `http://localhost:8000/api/docs`.
+This gives the documentation per API end point in .
+If you prefer a swagger layout, you can also browse to `http://localhost:8000/api/docs_swagger`.
 The api calls are available on `http://localhost:8000/api`.
+Replace your hostname by the one you have configured if necessary.

 # Recipes